Massage Therapy Schools in Pennsylvania

 Massage therapy students in Pennsylvania learn to alleviate muscle pain and improve the range of motion of their patients' bodies.
 The benefits of massage therapy are numerous.
 Massage therapy can improve the immune system, treat back pain, help athletes prepare for and recover from events, reduce muscle spasms and cramping, and relax tired and overused muscles.
 Students at Pennsylvania massage therapy schools are encouraged to blend knowledge of anatomy and kinesthesiology with a passion to heal into a cohesive career in helping clients achieve health, wellness and balance.

 Cosmetology license renewal in Pennsylvania happens every 2 years.
 Practitioner licenses cost $67 to renew and cosmetology instructor licenses cost $105 to renew.
-Cosmetology continuing education hours are not currently required to renew licenses in Pennsylvania, but cosmetology CEUs are always good to stay current in the industry.
+You'll be required to complete 24 hours of continuing education before you can renew your license.

 Pennsylvania Massage Therapy Careers

 Average yearly salary for massage therapy in Pennsylvania

 Some therapists are able to make a full-time income working part-time hours if they have specialties that are in-demand.
 The annual mean salary for licensed massage therapists in Pennsylvania varies widely, ranging from $17,200 to $90,380.
 The annual mean salary is $43,160, before tips.
 The York-Hanover metropolitan area also ranked third in the nation for highest massage therapist salary with an average annual earnings of $76,930, according to the BLS.
 If this career and its potential opportunities sound interesting, consider one of the many Pennsylvania massage therapy schools to get your start!